tomaszlibich/lbt-reverse-proxy/README.md

 # How to run it?

-Go to each respective service and run `./scripts/deploy.sh`.
+To run each deplpyment manually, go to each respective service and run `./scripts/deploy.sh`.
 It will pull the latest from the `master` branch and run the `docker compose up -d --build` command under the hood.

+To update and restart all of them, run the `/scripts/deploy-all.sh` script from this repo.